google/startup-os/tutorials/proto_rename/renaming-proto.md

 `setFavoritePizzaTopping(Person.FavoritePizzaTopping.SEAFOOD)` setter
 to `setFavoritePizza(Person.FavoritePizzaTopping.SEAFOOD)`
 in `writePerson()` method.
-- Run the command to reads `person.pb` file:
+- Run the command to read `person.protobin` file:
 ```bash
 bazel run //tutorials/proto_rename:person_tool -- read
 ```
-You can see that we still read `person.pb` file and `favorite_pizza_topping` field was changed to `favorite_pizza`.
+You can see that we still read `person.protobin` file and `favorite_pizza_topping` field was changed to `favorite_pizza`.